Daoenti/Kingmaker/Locations/Monastery of the Golden Erinyes.md

 Investigating them legally is nearly impossible.
 They're protected by layers of bureaucracy, religious law, and powerful patrons who benefit from their existence.

 ## Current Status
 Operating normally as far as [[Characters/Rust|Rust]] knows.
-He's been gone for years, and the monastery continues its work, processing new children, breaking them, and sending them out into the world as obedient servants.
+He's been gone a year, and the monastery continues its work, processing new children, breaking them, and sending them out into the world as obedient servants.

 Whether [[NPCs/Sister Velenne|Sister Velenne]] still seeks him specifically or has moved on to new projects is unknown.
 Whether [[NPCs/Mika|Mika]] still suffers there is unknown.
 The monastery simply continues, grinding children into useful shapes.